 BAC students also work with the CDM Professional Advisors to define and plan their focus area requirements within the program.
 Students may elect to design an individualized computing related focus area that reflects their unique backgrounds and career interests or they may select from 10 Specialized Focus Area tracks offered by CDM.
 These tracks relate to dynamic and diverse aspects of computer technology and its applications.
 Students may need to demonstrate or complete certain pre-requisite requirements for some of the Focus Area tracks depending on the student's entry level of competence in that area.

 The degree is earned by completing 50 competence requirements.
 Competence requirements can be met by SNL and CDM courses, equivalent transfer courses with a grade of C- or better or equivalent documented experience.
 CDM courses are offered at DePaul's Loop campus in day time, evening and weekend sessions and online.
-SNL courses are available online and at the Loop, Naperville, Oak Forest, O'Hare campuses in evening and weekend sessions.
+SNL courses are available online and at the Loop, Naperville, O'Hare campuses in evening and weekend sessions.